splaisan/GenomicConsensus/doc/QuiverFAQ.rst

          -o variants.gff

-The extensions are used to determine the output file format.
+The extension is used to determine the output file format.

 What does it mean that Quiver's consensus is /de novo/?